RULES OF SUPREME COURT OF LOUISIANA

 d) Witness fees, travel, and lodging necessary for the witnesses’ appearance at the hearing;

 e) Fees for the hearing transcript;

 f) Fees for expert witnesses, if determined by the hearing committee chair to be appropriate and necessary for the matter after affording the respondent an opportunity to be heard.

 g) Fees assessed by the Clerk of the Supreme Court;

 h) Direct costs incurred (at board standard rates) in transmitting and publishing notices pursuant to Section 17;

-In any matter concluded by a final order of the board or by any decision or order of the Court which imposes discipline on the respondent, the board administrator shall file in the board record and shall serve on the respondent a supplemental itemized statement of costs incurred in the matter subsequent to the filing and serving of the first itemized statement and any prior supplemental itemized statements.
 Respondent shall have fifteen (15) days following service of the supplemental cost statement to file in the record and to serve on disciplinary counsel any objection to that cost statement.
-If any objection is filed, the administrator shall refer the cost statement and the objection to the board for a ruling on the objection.
-The board may authorize and direct disciplinary counsel to apply to the Court for a judgment against the respondent for costs imposed. [amended effective June 15, 2005]
+If any objection is filed, the administrator shall refer the cost statement and the objection to a panel of the board’s adjudicative committee for oral argument and a ruling on the objection.
+The board may authorize and direct disciplinary counsel to apply to the Court for a judgment against the respondent for costs imposed.

 Rule 8.
 Complainants' Appeals

 Upon receipt of an appeal from a complainant pursuant to Supreme Court Rule XIX, Section 30(A), the administrator shall open a record on the board’s confidential docket and shall serve a copy of the appeal on disciplinary counsel.
 Within seven days following service of the appeal by the administrator, disciplinary counsel shall file in the record the following materials from the investigative file: